perseas/Pyrseas/docs/yamltodb.rst

     **dbname**.
 This implies the :option:`--single-transaction`
     option.

-.. cmdoption:: --quote-reserved

-    When generating SQL, use delimited (quoted) identifiers around reserved words used as identifiers, e.g., a table named "order".
-    Normally, only identifiers with embedded spaces or other disallowed characters are quoted.

 .. cmdoption:: --revert

     Generate SQL in reversion mode, that is, to undo the changes that